 Lance Oliver is a trial lawyer who litigates class actions, mass torts, and other complex matters.
-He has experience with all phases of litigation from filing the complaint, trying the case, and pursuing appeals.
-His practice focuses on securities and consumer fraud class actions, tobacco litigation, and defective products.
+He has experience with all phases of litigation from complaint to verdict, to appeal.
+Lance has a special interest in the voir dire process (jury selection) and pretrial jury focus groups.
+He splits his practice between securities and consumer fraud class actions, and mass tort litigation involving defective products.

 *Please remember that every case is different.
 Any result we achieve for one client in one matter does not necessarily indicate similar results can be obtained for other clients.